There are three sections all bulletins must have:

 You can include other sections when needed, as explained in Writing your analysis.

-We advise a maximum of 5 or 6 main points; if you are getting close to 10 think about whether they are really needed.
+We advise a maximum of five or six main points; if you are getting close to 10 think about whether they are really needed.

 Each bullet point should be a single sentence starting with what’s happened, followed by the significance of this.
 Use a semicolon to split up the sentence if necessary.
 For example: